Schmuck: It was a no-brainer and the Orioles didn't overthink it, picking Adley Rutschman with first pick of draft

 That doesn’t mean that the success of the rebuilding project will depend on Rutschman becoming the next Joe Mauer, but the acceptance of this painful transition period by the fans depends on them feeling confident that Elias knows what he’s doing.

-That can’t be proven in one draft, but picking the player at the top of everybody’s dance card sends a clear early message that the Orioles are willing to do — and spend -- what it takes to get where they want to go.
+That can’t be proved in one draft, but picking the player at the top of everybody’s dance card sends a clear early message that the Orioles are willing to do — and spend — what it takes to get where they want to go.

 It was the smart play.
 That’s why they call it a no-brainer.